rvesse/baby-photo-sorter/README.md

 Even with this option enabled no photos will be deleted by default without user consent, on the first duplicate detected you will be prompted whether you want to proceed with deletions.
 If you don't permit this then the tool will abort.

 If you want to allow deletes by default you have to explicitly provide the `--allow-deletes` option.

-## Dry Run

-If you want to see what the tool will do prior to actually running it on your precious photos then you should use the `--dry-run` option.
-This will enable verbose log output (also separately available via the `--verbose` option) and won't actually perform any mutative file system options i.e. it calculates what the tool would do without actually doing it.

 # License